 While the Lewis Institute is dedicated to drawing forth ideas through the meetings of diverse minds, the Babson Social Innovation Lab puts those ideas into action.
 New concepts in social innovation are prototyped, evaluated, and proved in real-world contexts.
 Funded by a two-year, $500,000 grant from the Toyota Foundation, the Babson Social Innovation Lab brings together a global, interdisciplinary community of students and mentors dedicated to building a better world.

-The Lab employs Babson’s Uncommon Table methodology.
-Based on the precepts of Entrepreneurial Thought and Action and Giving Voice To Values, The Uncommon Table fosters “smart action” by convening multiple audiences in a collaborative environment where they draw on their abundance of strengths and unique perspectives to address critical dilemmas facing the world.
-With this framework in place, the Lab is currently involved in three action projects:
+The Social Innovation Lab employs Babson’s Uncommon Table methodology, which fosters “smart action” by bringing together diverse audiences with unique strengths and perspectives to address critical dilemmas facing the world.
+With this framework in place, the Social Innovation Lab currently is involved in three action projects:

-two billion people in the world are starving, one billion are over-consuming, and the population keeps growing.
+While 2 billion people in the world are starving, 1 billion are over consuming, and the population keeps growing.
 How we manufacture, grow, and distribute food is a problem.
 Food Sol seeks to influence a world where all people can fully nourish themselves, their families, and their communities.
-This will require influencing and changing business, government, community, and consumer behavior around food.
-The business of food and its impact on the world is complex; Food Sol will focus on dilemmas that can be addressed through entrepreneurship and social innovation.

-Affordable Design and Entrepreneurship: The Babson Social Innovation Lab is supporting this joint course between Babson and the Olin School of Engineering.
+The Babson Social Innovation Lab is supporting this joint course between Babson and the F.W.
+Olin School of Engineering.
 The goal is to incorporate principles of lean thinking as an integral part of the design process.
 Students will travel nationally and internationally to work with community partners in developing and deploying innovations that generate income and meet daily human needs.

-- A commitment to helping to eliminate gender discrimination by providing a range of choices in livelihood, each of which comprises dignified, creative, sustainable, high value employment within the context of socio-cultural norms around gender, caste, and class.
+- A commitment to helping to eliminate gender discrimination by providing a range of choices in livelihood, e ach of which comprises dignified, creative, creative, sustainable, high value employment within the context of socio-cultural norms around gender, caste, and class.
 Economic development programs established by MBS are carefully constructed in order to respond and to push past such barriers.
-For instance, because metal-smithing has been a traditionally male-only profession in India, MBS is proud to say that we have the first cohort of trained female metal-smiths in India, thereby enabling our survivor-artisians to help demonstrate within their communities the power and reward of breaking down traditional gender-based constraints.
+For instance, because metal-smiting has been a traditionally male-only profession in India, MBS is proud to say that we have the first cohort of trained female metal-smiths in India, thereby enabling our survivor-artisans to help demonstrate within their communities the power and reward of breaking down traditional gender-based constraints.